drasi-project/docs/docs/content/solution-developer/components/continuous-queries/_index.md

 ## Configuration
-The Kubernetes resource definition for a Continuous Query has the following basic structure:
+The definition for a Continuous Query has the following basic structure:

 ```
 apiVersion: v1